hameddavodi/Persian-Youtube-Analytics/DATA API V3 and Youtube.md

 ## Exploratory Data Analysing for Persian Youtubers

-Explanatory Data Analysis (EDA) is a crucial step in data analysis that helps to understand the data and extract meaningful insights from it.
-It is a process of summarizing the main characteristics of a dataset using visual methods such as histograms, scatter plots, box plots, etc., and identifying patterns, trends, and relationships between variables.
+Exploratory Data Analysis (EDA) is an essential stage in data analysis, which aids in comprehending the data and obtaining valuable insights from it.
+It involves summarizing the primary traits of a dataset through visual techniques such as histograms, scatter plots, box plots, etc., to identify patterns, trends, and correlations among variables.

 In this project, I plan to explore the following:

   - Learn about Youtube API and how to obtain video data.
-  - Analyze video data and verify different common “myths” about   what makes a video do well on Youtube.
-For example:
   - Does the number of likes and comments matter for a video to get more views?
   - Does the video duration matter for views and interaction (likes/ comments)?
   - Does title length matter for views?
   - How many tags do good performing videos have?
 What are the common tags among these videos?
-  - Across all the creators I take into consideration, how often do they upload new videos?
-On which days in the week?
-  - Explore the trending topics using NLP techniques
-  - Which popular topics are being covered in the videos (e.g. using wordcloud for video titles)?
-  - Which questions are being asked in the comment sections in the videos?

 Also pre-requisites libraries for this project are: